chnn/dotfiles/README.markdown

 #### Notes about Vim dotfiles

 The Vim configuration under `.vim/` is the most complicated, but I try to keep it simple.
 I use [vundle](https://github.com/gmarik/vundle) to manage plugins.

-"Vundles" are specified in `.vimrc`.
-Once you've copied or symlinked `.vim/` and `.vimrc` to your home directory, open vim and run:

-    :BundleInstall

-vundle should take care of everything for you, though some plugins may require a little extra work.
+To use vundle, make sure you update the submodules in your local repo so vundle gets downloaded:

+    $ git submodule init
+    $ git submodule update

+This will clone vundle to .vim/bundle/vundle.
+Now copy .vim/ and .vimrc to your home directory, then run `:BundleInstall` in vim.

+This will download the latest version of the plugins specified in .vimrc.

+You should copy and not symlink the .vim/ directory (though symlinking .vimrc is fine.)
+Otherwise, you'll have a bunch of submodules in .vim/bundle that vundle has downloaded that won't actually be in .gitmodules.
+Icky.